-Slowly but surely, the world is reopening for travellers.
+Slowly but surely, the world is reopening for travelers.
 As you try to remember where you stashed your passport, there are, of course, the obvious things you might have missed.
 Like boundary-pushing experiences that take you out of your comfort zone, meeting new friends, or feasting on your favourite street food while weaving through the backstreets of Medellín.

-But as you ease back into your stride after a spell when changing county seemed as exotic as changing country, you may also find some odd pangs of nostalgia for aspects of travel you didn’t realise you liked – or, gasp, missed.
+But as you ease back into your stride after a spell when changing state seemed as exotic as changing country, you may also find some odd pangs of nostalgia for aspects of travel you didn’t realise you liked – or, gasp, missed.

-I’m not going to pretend I miss airplane food or have a yearning for passport control queues, but some of the things I have been pining for did take me by surprise.
+I’m not going to pretend I miss airplane food or have a yearning for passport-control queues, but some of the things I have been pining for did take me by surprise.